|Highlights||Credit Card Feature|

 1:1 point transfer.
-Points can be transferred to most frequent flyer programs and you will get 1 frequent flyer point for each reward point you transfer.
-Other credit cards rewards programs give you a rate as low as 1 mile per 2 rewards points transferred.
+Points can be transferred to most leading airline and hotel loyalty programs and you will get 1 frequent flyer point for each reward point you transfer.
+Many other miles cards let you earn miles that are really more like points or cash back which you can redeem towards travel purchases, usually at a 100 miles = $1 rate.
+But this card gives you points that can be converted directly to frequent travel programs at a 1:1 rate.
+In other words the points you earn with Chase Sapphire Preferred® Card are worth their weight in actual frequent travel miles or points!
 Some of the frequent flyer programs that benefit from this 1:1 exchange rate include British Airways Executive Club, Southwest Airlines Rapid Rewards®, United MileagePlus® and Virgin Atlantic Flying Club.
 You can also transfer to hotel loyalty programs such as Hyatt Gold Passport®, Marriott Rewards®, IHG® Rewards Club and The Ritz-Carlton Rewards®.

-Get 20% off travel when you redeem your points for airfare, cruise bookings, hotel stays or car rentals through Chase Ultimate Rewards.
-Since you also earn 3 points per $1 when you book flights or hotels through this program, you might come out with the best deal when you make your bookings through them.
+Get 25% off travel when you redeem your points for airfare, cruise bookings, hotel stays or car rentals through Chase Ultimate Rewards.

 Primary auto rental coverage.
 This card gives you auto rental collision damage waiver coverage that insures you for damages to a rental car when you have an accident.
 Unlike most other cards which only offer secondary coverage above what's offered by your auto or rental car insurance, this card gives you primary insurance so you'll be covered even if your insurance, or the rental car's insurance don't cover collision damage.
 This is a major benefit if you use a lot of rental vehicles.

 Trip cancellation and interruption coverage.
 If you are forced to cancel a trip due to unforeseen circumstances, you will be covered up to $10,000 as long as you paid for the bookings with this card.
-You will also receive this coverage if a trip is delayed or otherwise interrupted.
+You also get trip delay coverage.

 Chip and signature card.
 Chip technology lets you use this card almost anywhere outside of the US, while still letting you use your card as usual when you're in the US.

 No low intro APR period for purchases and balance transfers.
-The variable APR on purchases and balance transfers is 15.99%, and you get this rate right from the start.
+There is a 15.99% - 22.99% variable APR on purchases and balance transfers, and you get this rate right from the start.
 You can avoid paying this interest by making all of your payments on time.